CBIIT/cmbiobank-tools/cmb-products/README.md

 `--distribute` option, a copy from source to target is performed.
 Without that option, one can inspect the products before distribution.
-Run with the option `--distribute-only` to copy files to destinations pas a second step, without re-creating the product files.
+Run with the option `--distribute-only` to copy files to destinations as a second step, without re-creating the product files.

 Use `--dry-run` to see what would happen via the log, but not create or distribute any files.